-The need to represent scale interactions in weather and climate prediction models has, for many decades, motivated research into the use of adaptive meshes [3, 35, 39].
-R-adaptivity - mesh redistribution - involves deforming a mesh in order to vary local resolution and was first considered for atmospheric modelling more than twenty years ago by Dietachmayer and Droegemeier [15].
-It is an attractive form of adaptivity since it does not involve altering the mesh connectivity, does not create load balancing problems because points are never created or destroyed, does not require mapping of solutions between meshes [27], does not lead to sudden changes in resolution and can be retro-fitted into existing models.
-Variational methods exist which attempt to control resolution in different directions for r-adaptive meshes [eg 24, 26].
-Alternatively, the solution of the Monge-Ampère Rev2.2 equation to generate an optimally transported (OT) mesh based on a scalar valued monitor function is a useful form of r-adaptive mesh generation because it generates a mesh equidistributed with respect to a monitor function and does not lead to mesh tangling [7].
+between meshes [26], does not lead to sudden changes in resolution and can be retro-fitted into existing models.
+Variational methods exist which attempt to control resolution in different directions for r-adaptive meshes (e.g. [23,25]).
+Alternatively, the solution of the Monge-Ampère equation to generate an optimally transported (OT) mesh based on a scalar valued monitor function is a useful form of r-adaptive mesh generation because it generates a mesh equidistributed with respect to a monitor function and does not lead to mesh tangling [7].
 We will see that the optimal transport problem on the sphere leads to a slightly different equation of Monge-Ampère type, which has not before been solved numerically on the surface of a sphere, which would be necessary for weather and climate prediction using r-adaptivity.

-At first glance, r-adaptivity does not look ideal for adaptive meshing of the global atmosphere; Dietachmayer and Droegemeier [15] pointed out that the resulting meshes can be quite distorted which leads to truncation errors and it is not always possible to control the resolution in individual directions, just the total cell size (area or volume); with r-adaptivity, it is not possible, for example, to increase the total number of points around the equator, just re-distribute them [18].
+At first glance, r-adaptivity does not look ideal for adaptive meshing of the global atmosphere; Dietachmayer and Droegemeier [14] pointed out that the resulting meshes can be quite distorted which leads to truncation errors and it is not always possible to control the resolution in individual directions, just the total cell size (area or volume); with r-adaptivity, it is not possible, for example, to increase the total number of points around the equator, just re-distribute them [17].
 However, if the mesh redistribution starts from a mesh with enough points around the equator, then these points can be redistributed according to transient features of the flow.

-Models of the global atmosphere are being developed with accurate treatment of non-orthogonality and which allow arbitrary grid structures [22, 30, 12, 29, 40].
+Models of the global atmosphere are being developed with accurate treatment of non-orthogonality and which allow arbitrary grid structures [21,29,11,28,39].
 The time may therefore be right to reconsider r-adaptive modelling of the global atmosphere.

-A powerful form of adaptivity that, like r-adaptivity, retains the same total number of points, is centroidal Voronoi tesselation using a non-uniform density (or monitor) function to control the mesh spacing, using Lloyd's algorithm [33].
-Lloyd's algorithm generates smoothly varying, orthogonal, near centroidal isotropic meshes suitable for finite-volume models and is being used by the Model for Prediction Across Scales [MPAS, 36].
+A powerful form of adaptivity that, like r-adaptivity, retains the same total number of points, is centroidal Voronoi tessellation using a non-uniform density (or monitor) function to control the mesh spacing, using Lloyd's algorithm [32].
+Lloyd's algorithm generates smoothly varying, orthogonal, near centroidal isotropic meshes suitable for finite-volume models and is being used by the Model for Prediction Across Scales (MPAS, [35]).
 Lloyd's algorithm alters the mesh connectivity meaning that, if it is used in conjunction with dynamic mesh adaptivity, mapping between old and new solutions is needed and there is an additional layer of complexity involved with changing the data structures and moving information between parallel processors.
 Also, Lloyd's algorithm is extremely expensive, using an explicit solution to find an equidistributed mesh - an elliptic problem.
-The cost per iteration is proportional to the number of points, N, [25] and, in one dimension, the number of iterations is proportional to N [16].
-Therefore, overall, the cost is proportional to $N^2$ .
+The cost per iteration is proportional to the number of points, N, [24] and, in one dimension, the number of iterations is proportional to N [15].
+Therefore, overall, the cost is proportional to N^2 .
 Conversely, generating optimally transported meshes using a semi-implicit technique, has convergence independent of the mesh size and the overall cost is proportional to $N \log N$ [5].
 We therefore propose r-adaptivity which uses cheaper mesh generation and fixed data structures associated with the mesh.